Catacrockers/WikiTocha/en/programming_languages/python_guide.md

 # Choose your IDE

-Your python IDE must provide IntellinSense, linting, debugging, a built in console and other tools you consider useful.
+Your python IDE must provide IntelliSense (code-completion aid), linting, debugging, a built in console and other tools you consider useful.

 The IDEs I prefer for python are: